sld-columbia/esp-caches/README.md

 `llc_localmem.sv` : Local memory that stores all of the data in the LLC as well as the information kept in the directory.
 All data is read in the `MEMORY` phase.
 Uses dual-ported BRAMs, with one port per way to ensure that an entire set can be read in one cycle.
 If an entire way cannot fit in a single BRAM, BRAMs are replicated "horizontally" and the most significant address bits are used to multiplex from the correct BRAM.
 If the data is too wide to fit in a BRAM, BRAMs are replicated "vertically" and concatenated to form the full data (i.e. 128 bit lines in 32 bit BRAMs).
 The fields that are stored are as follows:

--*line* : One cache line of data.
+- *line* : One cache line of data.
 128 bits.
 Each line is spread over 4 32-bit wide BRAMs.

--*state* : The state of each cache line.
+- *state* : The state of each cache line.
 3 bits.
 Stored in 4-bit wide BRAMs.

--*tag*: The tag bits for each cached address.
+- *tag*: The tag bits for each cached address.
 16-21 bits depending on number of sets.
 Stored in 32-bit wide BRAMs.

--*dirty bit* : Indicates if the cache line has been modified and must be written back to memory.
+- *dirty bit* : Indicates if the cache line has been modified and must be written back to memory.
 1 bit.
 Stored in 1-bit BRAMs.

--*hprot*  : Write protections - 0 for instructions, 1 for data.
+- *hprot*  : Write protections - 0 for instructions, 1 for data.
 1-bit.
 Stored in 1-bit BRAMs.

--*owner* : The current owner of the cache line.
+- *owner* : The current owner of the cache line.
 4-bits due to current limitation of 16 coherent devices.
 Stored in 4-bit wide BRAMs.

--*sharers* : Tracks all sharers of the current cache line - 1 bit for each possible sharer.
+- *sharers* : Tracks all sharers of the current cache line - 1 bit for each possible sharer.
 16 bits.
 Stored in 16-bit wide BRAMs.

--*evict way* : Keeps track of the next way for each set to start the eviction search from.
+- *evict way* : Keeps track of the next way for each set to start the eviction search from.
 2-4 bits depending on number of ways -  LLC is capped at 16 ways.
 Stored in 4-bit wide BRAMs.

 `llc_lookup.sv` : Active in the `LOOKUP` state.
 Checks each set for a tag hit.
 If no hit, checks for an empty-way.
 If no empty way, performs an eviction.
 First evicts a line in the `VALID` state, if none picks the first line that is not awaiting data, otherwise evicts from the *evict way*.
 FIFO-like.
 Uses priority encoders (`pri_enc.sv`) to find the first way  that meets above criteria.
 Priority encoders are split into 4 smaller encoders (`pri_enc_quarter.sv`) for better timing.